-HC #7: Households Assisted by Services that Increase Housing Choice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HC #7: Households Assisted by Services that Increase Housing Choice Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
 Number of households receiving services aimed to increase housing choice (increase).
 Zero.
 At the time of adoption, MPHA was unable to use income verifications.
-Five per year.
+5 per year 0 No

-FY2010 Activity 3 - Conversion of 312 Mixed Financed Public Housing Units to Project Based Section 8 (Approved in 2010)
+FY2010 Activity 3 - Conversion of 312 Mixed Financed Public Housing Units to Project Based Section 8 (Approved in 2010 and not yet implemented)